A classification of neighborhoods around leaves of a singular foliation: Introduction

 \begin{questionIntro} Given a manifold $L$ and a singular foliation $ \mathcal T_0$ near $0$ on $ \mathbb R^d $, how many singular foliations admit $L$ as leaf and $ \mathcal T_0$ as a transverse model?
 How to classify them? \end{questionIntro}

 The question "how many?" may seem naïve and one may think that the answer is "quite a lot", so that the best one could hope would be an answer of the type "as much as we have elements in some-huge-set".
-But the second author and Leonid Ryvkin have proven in \cite{Ryvkin2} that the answer is "one and only one" (which then has to be the trivial product) provided that $L$ is simply connected and $\mathcal T_0 $ is made of vector fields that vanish at least quadratically at $0$.
+But there are strong indications that this set is not that "huge".
+For $L$ an open ball, it was proven in \cite{AS} that a singular foliation is uniquely determined by $L$ and $\cT_0$, so that the answer to Question \ref{EssentialQuestions} is "one and only one" (which then has to be the trivial product).
+We will extend this result to any contractible $L$.
+Moreover, the second author and Leonid Ryvkin have proven in \cite{Ryvkin2} that the answer is "one and only one" again provided that $L$ is simply connected and $\mathcal T_0 $ is made of vector fields that vanish at least quadratically at $0$.
 Said otherwise, despite the huge variety and the possibly rich geometry of the transverse models $\mathcal T_0 $, there are cases where there are much less singular foliations near a given leaf than naively thought.

 Also, there are cases for which the answer to Question \ref{EssentialQuestions} is known.
 If the chosen transverse model $ \mathcal T_0$ is the smallest possible one, \emph{i.e.} the trivial singular foliation of vector fields all equal to $0$, then we are indeed looking for regular foliations admitting $L$ as a leaf.
 It is known that there are as many such regular foliations on a formal neighborhood of $L$ as there are conjugacy classes of group morphisms